 Like bone marrow, adipose tissue is part of your own body.
 Adipose tissue is body fat.
 We do a mini-liposuction procedure to extract your own fat cells from just below the skin where stem cells are abundant.
 The tissue is mechanically micronized with filters to prepare it for immediate injection at the problem site.

 There are more mesenchymal cells in fat cells than in bone marrow, and obtaining cells from adipose tissue is less invasive than bone marrow.
 If a high number of mesenchymal cells is the primary goal, stem cells derived from adipose tissue will deliver.

 These are sourced from the umbilical cord of healthy, newborn babies whose mothers have undergone a number of screening tests.
 The FDA classifies umbilical cord stem cells as a human tissue product.
 Umbilical cord stem cells may contain the highest number of those potent mesenchymal cells that signal healing of damaged body parts.
 These are adult stem cells meaning they are naturally limited in what other types of cells they can become which makes them very safe to use.

 There has never been a reported case of amniotic or umbilical stem cells – the two types of stem cells that you would source from someone else’s body – causing a rejection reaction.
 Stem cell therapy mimics a process that is ongoing in our body every day.

 Embryonic Stem cells

-Stem cell therapy is a relatively new and exciting field of regenerative medicine with promising possibilities, as scientist are finding new ways to understand the body healing mechanisms and the role of specific cells you can benefit to proven and minimally invasive techniques using the same growth factors found in your own body.
+Stem cell therapy is an exciting field of regenerative medicine with very promising possibilities.
+Mesenchymal stem cells, or medical signaling cells, have a track record of proven benefits.
+Stem cell treatments are minimally invasive techniques using the same growth factors found in your own body.

-Do you Want to know what specific stem cell therapy might be beneficial for you?
-Let us guide you through your options and create a plan using the most advanced research and technology to help you heal your injuries and restore optimal health to your body
+Want to know what specific stem cell therapy may be beneficial for you?
+Let us walk you through your options and create a plan using the most advanced research and technology to help you heal your injuries and restore optimal health to your body.